Find Your Circle

 - Students who participate in Justice and Safety LLC will have the opportunity to participate in a clustered JSO 101 course with fellow residents.

-Who?
-Students who are members of the NOVA program at EKU
+*Who?* For students who are members of the NOVA and/or TRiO program.

-What?
-The NOVA Living Learning Community provides a “home” for students admitted to the NOVA Program.
-Students who live in the NOVA LLC have the unique ability to connect closely with Residence Life and NOVA staff members, as well as form a close bond with other NOVA students.
-By living in the NOVA LLC, you are steps away from the NOVA headquarters!
+*What?* The NOVA LLC provides a home for students admitted to the NOVA Program.
+Students who live in the NOVA LLC have the unique ability to connect closely with Residence Life and NOVA staff members, as well as form a close bond with other NOVA students through planned events and activities.